 For added support, you may even opt to get a hybrid type of denture, which uses dental implants to stabilize the dental plate.

 Thanks to these types of advancements, today’s dentures are designed to last for years and decades to come!

 What to expect

 You’ve already started the process by visiting Nashua Cosmetic and Restorative Dentistry’s website.
 The dental team is glad you are here!
-New patients should call 855-572-9181 to schedule an appointment with Drs.
-Viola or Whitcomb.
+New patients should call 855-572-9181 to schedule an appointment with Dr. Whitcomb.
 They can examine your mouth and determine the type of denture that is suitable for your needs, preferences, and goals.
 Current patients will need to schedule an appointment by calling 603-880-3000.

 The dentist will assess the state of your mouth at present, and identify the best treatment options, which may not include dentures at all.
 Alternatives such as dental bridges and implant-supported crowns may be options, especially for those who are missing a few teeth.